enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-2/index.md

 bin/step 2
 ```

+## Running a test against our own specification

 In this second step we are going to test a simple `GET` endpoint.
 Our API is currently serving a list of Todo items on `/todos`.